PoliticalGraveyard.com

 Carolyn Herrick — of Sunderland, Franklin County, Mass.
 Democrat.
 Delegate to Democratic National Convention from Massachusetts, 2004.
 Female.
 Still living as of 2004.

 Eva B. Hester (c.1920-2001) — of Clinton, Worcester County, Mass.
 Born about 1920.
 Democrat.
-Member of Democratic National Committee from Massachusetts, 1973; candidate in primary for Lieutenant Governor of Massachusetts, 1976; delegate to Democratic National Convention from Massachusetts, 1980.
+Member of Democratic National Committee from Massachusetts, 1973; candidate for Lieutenant Governor of Massachusetts, 1976; delegate to Democratic National Convention from Massachusetts, 1980.
 Female.
 Died in Concord, Middlesex County, Mass., April 16, 2001 (age about 81 years).
 Burial location unknown.

 Joyce Hezekiah — of Lynn, Essex County, Mass.
 Democrat.
 Delegate to Democratic National Convention from Massachusetts, 1980.
 Female.
 Still living as of 1980.